-- Following the interview, ask this question in a slightly different way: “So, I know that you mentioned you saw your business (INSERT ANSWER), what about you personally?
-Are there any milestones that you see yourself achieving?
+- Following the interview, pre-frame the question to be directed at them rather than their business.
+“So, I know that you mentioned you want your business to be (INSERT ANSWER).
+But what about you personally?
+Are there any milestones that you see yourself achieving?"

-- A lot of people when asked this question, will think about the things that they want to accomplish, creating a mental image of themselves.
-A good percentage of people who do this, hold relationships to a high standard and will see these as working in tandem with their life’s goals.
+- A lot of people when asked this question, will think about the things that they want to accomplish.
+It's natural for them to create a mental image of themselves achieving that goal.
+And a good percentage of people who do this, hold relationships to a high standard and will see these as working in tandem with their life’s goals.

-- It wouldn’t be uncommon for someone to picture themselves in their dream home, or think about buying their first home with their partner.
+- So, it wouldn’t be uncommon for someone to picture themselves in their dream home, or think about buying their first home with their partner.
 Or even selling their family home because the kids have all moved out.